+Cholesterol stones are the most common type of gallstone.
 They result when there is too much cholesterol in the bile.
 When this excess of cholesterol is present, they can clump together, forming a stone.

 Those who have a genetic disposition for high cholesterol are also at greater risk for forming these kinds of stones.

 Cholesterol stones aren’t the only kinds of gallstones…

 2. High Amounts of Bilirubin

+Pigment stones form when there is an excessive amount of bilirubin in the liver.
 Bilirubin is a yellowish substance that is often excreted in bile and urine.
 When there is a buildup of bilirubin in bile, they can form into gallstones.

 High levels of bilirubin can also be indicative of other problems, most often involving the liver.
-A clear indicator of severe bilirubin issues is the development of jaundice, or yellowing of the eyes and skin.
+A clear indicator of severe bilirubin issues is the development of jaundice or yellowing of the eyes and skin.